wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     This command will start the script, prompting you to select the source and target chains, input the token address, recipient address, and the amount of tokens to transfer.

 2. **Follow the prompts** - the script will guide you through selecting the source and target chains and entering the necessary details for the token transfer.
-Once you provide all the required information, the script will initiate the token transfer.
+Once you provide all the required information, the script will initiate the token transfer

 3. **Verify the transaction** - after running the script, you should see a confirmation message with the transaction hash.
-You can use this transaction hash to check the transfer status on the respective blockchain explorers.
+You can use this transaction hash to check the transfer status on the respective blockchain explorers

 You can verify the transaction on the [Wormhole Explorer](https://wormholescan.io/){target=\_balnk} using the link provided in the terminal output.
 This explorer also offers the option to add the transferred token to your MetaMask wallet automatically.